Konomi Inagaki

 Konomi Inagaki (稲垣 好, Inagaki Konomi) is a Japanese voice actress from Niigata Prefecture who is affiliated with I'm Enterprise.
 After graduating from the Japan Narration Actor Institute, she made her voice acting debut in 2019.
 She played her first main role in 2022 as Serufu, the protagonist of the anime series Do It Yourself!!.
-She has also played the role of Ange in Black Summoner, Ellie in Synduality, Copano Rickey in Uma Musume Pretty Derby, and Mina in My Wife Has No Emotion.
+She has also played the role of Ange in Black Summoner, Ellie in Synduality, Copano Rickey in Umamusume: Pretty Derby, and Mina in My Wife Has No Emotion.